driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 # What are widgets?

-- A pomponent of user interface
+- A component of UI
 - Perform a function
 - Interactive
 - Stateful